 - A student who fails a theme or themes in the fall semester must remediate (if eligible) before the beginning of the spring semester.
 If a student fails a theme or themes in the spring semester he/she must remediate (if eligible) before taking Step 1 of the United States Medical Licensing Examination (USMLE).

-- If the student successfully remediates the theme or themes, then he/she must meet with the Associate Dean for Student Affairs or designee and is required to develop an academic enhancement plan.
+- If the student successfully remediates the theme or themes, then he/she must meet with the Associate or Assistant Dean for Student Affairs and is required to develop an academic enhancement plan.